jtorkkeli/IncomingCall/README.md

 # IncomingCall

-Android application that detects incoming call and send the number to configured http-address
+Android application that detects incoming call and sends the number to configured http-address